 A Ghastly Backstory Steeped In Sociopathological Terror

-This all swirls into a ghastly, realism-immersed backstory of where a guy like The Joker could come from.
-Even befitted with some fan service amongst all the viscerally-heavy sociopathy, the screenwriters sprinkle Easter Eggs any DC or Bat-fan will adore throughout – like a fantastic recreation of the Batman comics’ origin alley-murder scene, an exact recreation of the finger gun from Taxi Driver, royal blue police car-reversed shot paying homage to The Dark Knight, and final Shyamalan-ic plot twist throwing into question our very construct of the reality of what we just witnessed at the end.
-This is only bolstered in stylistic flair by phenomenal costume design (including Phoenix’s Joker ensemble the 2nd best live-action appearance ever in CLC’s vote), idiosyncratic brightly-colored ’90’s set pieces also feeling classically-noir-reminiscent and Gotham City-like, a booming thunderous orchestral cello-laden score by relatively-unknown talent Guōnadóttir as dark-toned as the events unfurled & theatricality-bursting to match the comic-book-villain’s atmospherics, and strong cinematography by Lawrence Sher visually capturing this descent into the subconscious of what makes violence fester.
+This all swirls into a ghastly, realism-immersed backstory of where a guy as evil as The Joker could plausibly, chillingly come from.
+The film lifts the character from the pages of a brightly-colorized, nostalgic ’50’s comic book to the 21st-century real world – a prismatic immersion in the mental health crisis of our modern age.
+Even befitted with some fan service amongst all the viscerally-heavy sociopathy, the screenwriters sprinkle Easter Eggs throughout – like a fantastic recreation of the Batman comics’ origin alley-murder, an exact recreation of the finger gun from Taxi Driver, royal blue police car-reversed shot paying homage to The Dark Knight, and final Shyamalan-ic plot twist throwing into question our very construct of the reality of what we just witnessed at the end.
+This is only bolstered in stylistic flair by phenomenal costume design (including Phoenix’s Joker ensemble the 2nd best live-action appearance in CLC’s vote), idiosyncratic brightly-colored ’90’s set pieces also feeling classically-noir-reminiscent and Gotham City-like, a booming thunderous orchestral cello-laden score by relatively-unknown talent Guōnadóttir as dark-toned as the events unfurled & theatricality-bursting to match the comic-book-villain’s atmospherics, and strong cinematography by Lawrence Sher visually capturing this descent into the subconscious of what makes violence fester.

 Phoenix’s Performance: The Oscars 2019